 UK trade fair industry warns 30,000 jobs at risk as events yet to resume

-July 13 (Reuters) - Britain's event organisers, venues and suppliers warned that about 30,000 jobs are at risk due to increased uncertainty about when trade fairs and exhibitions could resume in the UK, an industry body said on Monday.
+July 13 (Reuters) - Around 30,000 jobs in Britain's events industry are at risk due to increased uncertainty about when trade fairs and exhibitions could resume in the UK, an industry body representing event organisers, venues and suppliers warned on Monday.

-The Events Industry Alliance (EIA), an industry body that represents the UK events sector, said companies would need at least eight to twelve weeks to restart exhibitions, calling on the government to set a date for reopening.
+The Events Industry Alliance (EIA) said companies would need at least eight to twelve weeks to restart exhibitions, calling on the government to set a date for reopening.

-The coronavirus outbreak and the ensuing lockdown led to widespread cancellations and postponement of events to later this year or until 2021.
-The threat of a second wave of COVID-19 cases triggered further uncertainty about reopening plans worldwide.
+The coronavirus outbreak and the ensuing lockdown led to widespread cancellations and postponement of events to later this year or until 2021, whilethe threat of a second wave of COVID-19 cases triggered further uncertainty about reopening plans worldwide.

 An estimated 60% of the sector's supply chain will not reopen in October, when the government's job-supporting furlough scheme ends, the EIA added.